fogleman/Craft/README.md

 You can run your own server or connect to mine.
 The server is written in Python but requires a compiled DLL so it can perform the terrain generation just like the client.
-That means there's multiplayer
+That means there's multiplayer.

     gcc -std=c99 -O3 -fPIC -shared -o world -I src -I deps/noise deps/noise/noise.c src/world.c
     python server.py [HOST [PORT]]